hfiref0x/VBoxHardenedLoader/Binary/install.md

 During Step 3.

-* Make backup copy of original VBoxEFI64.fd in VirtualBox directory somewhere.
+* Make backup copy of original `VBoxEFI64.fd` in VirtualBox directory somewhere;
-* Replace VBoxEFI64.fd in VirtualBox directory with it patched version from VBoxLdr\data directory.
-Rename file from it to VBoxEFI64.fd
+* Replace `VBoxEFI64.fd` in VirtualBox directory with it patched version from VBoxLdr\data directory.
+Select proper version of file and then rename it to `VBoxEFI64.fd` (e.g. you have installed 5.1.18 then select `VBoxEFI64_5.1.18.fd`);
-* Use hidevm_efiahci (AHCI controller mode) or hidevm_efiide (IDE controller mode) for your EFI VM
+* Use hidevm_efiahci (AHCI controller mode) or hidevm_efiide (IDE controller mode) for your EFI VM.

 ### Appendix B: Uninstalling VirtualBox loader